 Let us talk

-Have read this one?
+Have read The Forty rules of love by Elif Shafak?
 Did you like it?
 Which book that was recommended by

 everyone but left you disappointed?
 Let us talk